subugoe/pazpar2-js-client/README.markdown

 To be set after including »pz2-client.js« if you want to override the default values:

-* useGoogleBooks (boolean, default: false): whether to use Google Books cover art and preview for items with ISBN or OCLC number, if set to true, you also need to include Google’s script for Google Books
+* useGoogleBooks (boolean, default: false): whether to use Google Books cover art and preview for items with ISBN or OCLC number; if set to true, you also need to include Google’s script for Google Books
+* useMaps (boolean, default: false): whether to use Google Maps to display a map with a highlight for the region covered by the item; if set to true, you also need to load Google loader
 * useZDB (boolean, default: false): whether to look up journal availability at the user’s IP (in German university networks) using ZDB’s Journals Online and Print service
 * ZDBUseClientIP (boolean, default: true): if true, the ZDB-JOP proxy is expected to be a /zdb/, if false, the ZDB-JOP proxy is expected to be at /zdb-local/
 * useHistogramForYearFacets (boolean, default: true): if true, year facets are displayed as a histogram rather than as a list